bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

-Returns the calculated purchase price for the item.
+Returns the purchase price for the item.
+If the item defines `calcPrice`, that function is used to derive the final value.

 **Parameters**